wp-plugins/simple-links/trunk/readme.txt

 == Frequently Asked Questions ==
-*Most questions can be answered by looking at the help section in the top right corner of the different pages in the Wordpress Admin once this plugin is installed.
-You will find documentation on the "widgets", "pages", "posts", "simple links settings", etc pages on using this plugin.
+= Most questions can be answered by looking at the help section in the top right corner of the different pages in the Wordpress Admin. =
+*Once this plugin is activated, uou will find documentation on the "widgets", "pages", "posts", and "simple links settings" screens.

-*The full documentation can be found at <a href="http://lipeimagination.info/simple-links-docs/">Click Here</a> which is the same as the plugin link.
+= The full documentation can be found at <a href="http://lipeimagination.info/simple-links-docs/">Click Here</a> which is the same as the plugin link. =

-*For Developers Docs See this section of the same page <a href="http://lipeimagination.info/simple-links-docs/#developers">Click Here</a>
+= For Developers Docs See this section of the same page <a href="http://lipeimagination.info/simple-links-docs/#developers">Click Here</a> =

-*For other question start a support thread and myself of someone from the community can probably help you out.
+= For all other questions, start a support thread and myself or someone from the community can probably help you out. =

+= If you are looking for custom functionality, I do offer premium add-on creation services =

 == Screenshots ==
 1. The Widget Options